FarmEcon LLC Monthly Turkey Supply-Use Tracker

 300 ÷ 500 X 30 = 18 days of use in inventory.

 Comments: There is, naturally, significant seasonality to the statistic.
 During the year millions of pounds of frozen whole bird stocks are put back for the holiday season, then sold mainly in October-November.
 The typical peak stocks are in June or July at about 35 to 40 days.
 Peak stocks declined since 2017, reaching 2013 levels in 2019.
 After the peak frozen birds start to move to retail freezer space, and disappear from the USDA Cold Storage Report.
 The seasonal low is always November, and generally around 10 days.
 The 2019 low matched pre-HPAI at 10 days.

 Comments: Frozen breasts are mostly a product from heavy toms.
-The increase in breast and whole tom stocks is an indication of a supply-demand imbalance in this key white meat turkey sub-market.
+High levels of breast and whole tom stocks since 2015 have an indication of a supply-demand imbalance in this key white meat turkey sub-market.
 Similarly, the relatively small 2016-2018 increases in hen stocks also reflect a minor holiday whole bird supply-demand imbalance.
-Early 2018 seasonal increases were not unusually large, but are started from a higher base than 2017 or 2016.
-Declining breast stocks are encouraging, as are the June-September numbers that showed declines.
-Hen stocks are also well below 2017, and in line with prior years.
-The sharp October decline in tom stocks is a positive sign for breast meat pricing prospects.
+Whole bird stocks have come down to pre-HPAI levels.
+All of the stocks declines have originated with lower production.

-Comments: Mexico accounts for about half of U.S. turkey exports, and volume has almost recovered to pre-HPAI levels in this key market.
+Comments: Mexico accounts for about half of U.S. turkey exports.
 Exports have not recovered in many smaller volume markets and China.
 In 2012 and 2013 China imported over 40,000 tons of U.S. turkey.
 Imports since the 2015 HPAI outbreak have been zero.
-Recovering access to the China market would represent major progress in restoring exports to pre-2015 levels.
+China has now restored market access raising hopes for resumed exports into this market.
 Cuba and Russia, at one time also significant markets, have also not resumed U.S. turkey imports while volume to the Philippines has also dwindled.